By Cat, Jan 2019; I’m still working on this article.

 It is a combination of an electric field and a magnetic field produced by electrically-charged moving objects such as electrons.
 EMFs can be produced by (examples):

-- electric wiring in your home;
+- electric wiring in your home, and where you work;

-- your microwave oven;
+- microwave oven;

 - smart meters (for your electricity usage);